-A joint training program presented by the DSSAT Foundation, Auburn University, University of Florida, University of Georgia and International Fertilizer Development Center (IFDC).
+A joint training program presented by the DSSAT Foundation, University of Florida, Institute for Sustainable Food Systems, and International Fertilizer Development Center (IFDC).

 - DSSAT Version 4.8 for Windows

 - Receive the DSSAT Software and the book Understanding Options for Agricultural Production

 For more information, download the brochure (pdf).